Fearful Symmetry (The X-Files): Production

 "Fearful Symmetry" was written by Steve De Jarnatt and directed by James Whitmore Jr. Co-Producer J. P. Finn later revealed that the trickiest part of the episode was securing the use of an elephant, as this necessitated the show securing a permit for the animal to pass into Vancouver.
-The producers hit another roadblock when it came to animal cruelty laws, several of which had been passed British Columbia that prohibited the "use or appearance" of large animals like elephants, to protect them from being exploited by unscrupulous circuses.
+The producers hit another roadblock when it came to animal cruelty laws, several of which had been passed in British Columbia that prohibited the "use or appearance" of large animals, like elephants, to protect them from being exploited by unscrupulous circuses.
 In order to circumvent these rules, scenes filmed with Bubbles were shot "on a quiet country road" in South Surrey, where these laws were not in effect.
 Finn later revealed that the elephant used for the episode, named "Bubbles", was "fantastic to work with".
 The producers were initially worried that the elephant would be scared of large vehicles and would thus not run towards a truck—a necessary shot for the episode's opening.
 However, the producers ended up having difficulty getting the creature away from truck, as it enjoyed running near it.
 In the episode, the elephant is named "Ganesha" after the Hindu God of the same name.
 A live tiger was also used in the episode, and the production crew struggled with keeping it "calm and warm", given that Vancouver's climate is drastically different from the one in which tigers evolved to thrive.
 The episode's title comes from a line in the William Blake poem "The Tyger".
 The fictional construction site where the tiger appears, "Blake Towers", is named after the poet.